In order to apply to the Chemistry Teaching Event Empowerment Fund, please fill out this application form.

 You can apply to the fund if you are a secondary teacher of chemistry or science technician in a school in the UK and Ireland.

 To be eligible for the fund, you will need to satisfy the following criteria:

 - You must work at a school teaching chemistry to students within the age bracket 11-18.

-- Your school will need to be signed up with the Learn Chemistry Partnership service.
+- Your school will need to be signed up with Teach Chemistry.

 - Your proposed event will need to take place in the UK or Ireland.

 Please note that you don’t need to be a member of the Royal Society of Chemistry to apply.
 You can apply to the fund whatever stage of your career you’re at.
 We’d particularly like to hear from you if you work at a school facing challenging circumstances or in a rural area.

 Criteria – what sort of events get funding?